-Woman facing felony charges in Jeff Bezos protest in Vegas
+Animal rights activist facing felonies in Jeff Bezos protest

 In Nevada, burglary relates to entering a building with intent to commit a felony.

-Direct Action Everywhere spokesman Matt Johnson says Sawhney is from Berkeley and has faced felony charges for protests at California poultry farms.
+Direct Action Everywhere spokesman Matt Johnson said Sawhney is an associate of the group from Berkeley who also faces felony charges in California for actions involving poultry farms.

+The group claims responsibility for public protests including one last week in which a man grabbed a microphone from Democratic California Sen. Kamala Harris at a presidential candidate forum in San Francisco.

+The man involved in that event at a MoveOn forum also took part with about a dozen other group members in rushing the stage at a San Francisco presidential event involving Independent Vermont Sen. Bernie Sanders in 2016.

 Sawhney never got close to Bezos.
 He remained seated opposite a moderator while Sawhney was surrounded by security guards and ushered off stage.